 MPIA has information for Pasifika peoples about issues and access to government services in New Zealand.
 Its website features information on funding, housing, government services, money management and scholarships that are open to New Zealand’s Pacific peoples.

 National Services Te Paerangi works with museums, galleries, iwi and related organisations to enhance museum services, supporting these to become self-sustaining.
 National Services currently offers two grant programmes: Museum and Iwi Development Grant and the Helping Hands Grant for small museums.
 Please see the website for more information.

 The New Zealand Book Council represents and promotes New Zealand writing and writers.
-As well as producing a regular magazine and hosting a large database of New Zealand writers, the Council manages opportunities such as Writers in Schools, a regional touring programme and an international writers programme.
+As well as producing a regular magazine and hosting a large database of New Zealand writers, the Council manages opportunities such as Writers in Schools and a regional touring programme.

 The New Zealand Film Commission provides development and production finance, as well as participating in the promotion and marketing of New Zealand films.

 The New Zealand Japan Exchange Programme promotes a deeper understanding between New Zealand and Japan through a programme of educational and cultural exchanges.
 For guidelines and an application form:

 Lottery Environment and Heritage for cultural heritage projects, including capital works, development of education centres in museums, exhibition materials to enhance the understanding of collections, costs of conservation of movable cultural property, marae and waka conservation projects, waihi tapu research projects, publications.